Child and Teen Tobacco Use

 - Nicotine addiction

 There is also a link to heart disease and stroke.
-And research has shown that teens who use spit or other oral tobacco are more likely to become cigarette smokers than non-users.
+And research has shown that teens who use spit or other oral tobacco are more likely to become smokers than non-users.

 Smoking bans mean more promotion of spit or smokeless tobacco